canro91/Pracker/README.md

 ![](https://img.shields.io/badge/netstandard-2.0-brightgreen.svg) ![](https://github.com/canro91/Pracker/workflows/Build/badge.svg) ![](https://img.shields.io/github/license/canro91/Pracker)

 Pracker updates entities and keeps track of changes.
-Pracker keeps track of individual changes to class' properties and changes from a separate DTO, value object or view model.
-You can use Pracker to implement poor-man audit logs.
+Pracker keeps track of class properties changes from a separate DTO, value object, or view model.
+Use Pracker to implement poor-man audit logs.

 ## Usage

 ### Update and track a single entity

-Use Pracker to update a single property of a class and keep track of what was changed.
+Use Pracker to update a single class property and track what was changed.

 ```csharp
 var user = new User